Solar radiation modification: Space-based methods

 Space-based SRM involves deploying mirrors, reflective particles, or shading structures at lower Earth orbit, geosynchronous orbit, or near the L1 Lagrange point between Earth and the Sun.
 Unlike atmospheric methods, space-based approaches would not directly interfere with Earth's climate systems.

 Historically, proposals have included orbiting mirrors, space dust clouds, and electromagnetically tethered reflectors.
 The Royal Society (2009) and later assessments concluded that while space-based methods may be viable in the future, costs and deployment challenges make them infeasible for near-term climate intervention.

 Assessments conclude that space-based SRM is not feasible at reasonable costs.
 The most recent IPCC Assessment Report (in 2021) did not consider these methods.

 Cost

 SRM could have relatively low direct financial costs of deployment compared to the projected economic damages of unmitigated climate change.
-These costs could be on the order of billions to tens of billions of US dollars per degree of cooling.
+These costs could be on the order of billions to tens of billions of US dollars per degree Celsius of cooling.

 Stratospheric aerosol injection (SAI) is the most studied and has the most cost estimates.
-UNEP reported a cost of $18 billion per degree, although individual studies have estimated that SAI deployment could cost between $5 billion to $10 billion per year.
+UNEP reported a cost of approximately $18 billion per year per degree Celsius of cooling, although individual studies have estimated that SAI deployment could cost between $5 billion to $10 billion per year per degree Celsius.

-MCB could cost, according to UNEP, $1 to 2 billion per W/m2 of negative radiative forcing, which implies $1.5 to 3 billion per degree.
+MCB could cost, according to UNEP, $1 to 2 billion per year per W/m2 of negative radiative forcing, which implies $1.5 to $3 billion per year per degree Celsius of cooling.

 Cirrus cloud thinning (CCT) is even less studied, and no formal cost estimates exist.